Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Study_Fz3r0/Master-Sheet-of-Death-CWAP.md

 _CWAP methodology provide comprehensive methodologies that include problem identification, data analysis, and thorough documentation._

 1. **Identify the problem**: What is happening?
 Example: Some users are reporting very slow speeds since the new APs were installed.
-2. **Discover the scale of the problem**: How many clients are afected?
+2. **Discover the scale of the problem**: How many clients are impacted?
 Example: Only clients connected to the 5 GHz network where new APs were installed.
 3. **Identify possible causes of the problem**: Whatis causing the issue?
 There was a recent change (new APs installation) and all the configurations are the same as always.
 Something with new APs.
 4. **Capture and Analyze the Data**: The QBSS Load Element is always to 90%
 5. **Observe the Problem**: Reproduce the problem.
 Example: Install another driver on the device experimenting issues either client (eg. Smartphone) or network related (eg. Access Point).
 The airtime went down wen downgrading the firmware to the AP.